Banking Banking Basics

 I often exchange smaller amounts of money, so waiting a couple of days for a transaction to go through is fine, and I have never opted for the instant transfer feature.

-Alternatively, you could request a Cash Card and spend your Cash App balance without having to transfer it to a bank account or debit card.
+Alternatively, you could request Cash App's in-house debit card, the Cash Card, and spend your Cash App balance without having to transfer it to a bank account or other debit card.

 Fee for using a credit card to send money